terminusdb/terminusdb/README.md

 TerminusDB is an open source graph database and document store.
 It is lightweight, temporal, & immutable.
 TerminusDB allows you to link JSON documents in a powerful knowledge graph all through a simple [document API](https://terminusdb.com/docs/v10.0/#/reference/reference-document-interface).

-Use TerminusDB to build powerful applications with collaboration at thier core.
+Use TerminusDB to build powerful applications with collaboration at their core.
 Allow your users to branch and merge their data and to collaborate in a controlled way.

 TerminusX is a cloud data platform built on TerminusDB.
 TerminusX is in **public beta** and you can [sign up now](https://dashboard.terminusdb.com/).